Save money, read these 5 tips for eating as a family on the road.

-One of the highlights for us is finding cool places along the way to stop to eat unique and delicious food.
-We like to support family owned businesses that use fresh ingredients from local farmers.
+One of the highlights for us is finding cool places along the way to stop to eat amazing and delicious food.
+We like to support family-owned businesses that use fresh ingredients from local farmers.

-This year, most of our travel plans have changed, but it doesn’t have to take your summer fun away!
+Most of our travel plans have changed this year, but it doesn’t have to take your summer fun away!

 My Top 5 Tips For Eating As A Family On The Road

 I’ve been road tripping solo with kids in tow and dietary restrictions, and I assure you it’s possible to keep your sanity, eat well, and stay safe while traveling and going on a road trip!

 One way to keep your stress down and limit stops is to pack everything you’ll need before a long road trip.